jamesbryer/ams_repo/theCoolestPageInMarkdownInThirtyMinutes.md

 ## Introduction

 This is a page about the coolest page in Markdown.
 It is written in Markdown.
 It is the coolest page in Markdown.
+It is a page about itself.
+Mind blown.

 ## Chapter 1